Beamforming Network Optimization for Reducing Channel Time Variation in High-Mobility Massive MIMO: Beamforming Network Optimization for Reducing Doppler Spread

-\begin{remark} It can be seen from (\ref{Opt_Problem_1}) that the optimization of antenna weights does not depend on the maximum Doppler shift $f_d$ and thus is independent of the velocity of the HST.
-Besides, the optimal antenna weights (\ref{SolutionAW}) can be expressed in closed-form as a function of $\mathbf{C}_0$ and $\mathbf{C}_2$.
-Thus, for a given antenna array structure, the optimal antenna weights $\hat{\mathbf{u}}$ are uniquely determined by the window function $\mathcal{W}\left( \tilde{\omega} \right)$, which depends on the AoD distribution.
-In other words, as long as the AoD distribution is obtained, the antenna weights can be optimized, and the obtained $\hat{\mathbf{u}}$ remains valid irrespective of the HST velocity. \end{remark}
+\begin{remark} It can be seen from (\ref{Opt_Problem}) that the optimization of CCAP parameter does not depend on the maximum Doppler shift $f_d$ and thus is independent of the velocity of the HSR.
+Besides, the optimal CCAP parameter $\hat{\mathbf{u}}$ in (\ref{SolutionCCAP}) can be expressed in a closed form as a function of $\mathbf{C}_0$ and $\mathbf{C}_2$.
+Thus, for a given ULA with fixed antenna spacing, the optimal CCAP parameter $\hat{\mathbf{u}}$ is uniquely determined by the beam-distortion function $\mathcal{W}\left( \tilde{\omega} \right)$, which depends on the beamforming directions.
+In other words, as long as the beamforming network is determined, the CCAP parameter can be optimized and the obtained $\hat{\mathbf{u}}$ remains valid irrespective of HSR velocity. \end{remark}